<img height="1" width="1" style="display:none;" alt="" src="https://px.ads.linkedin.com/collect/?pid=YOUR_ID&amp;fmt=gif">

 Law enforcement agencies often use separate platforms for body cam footage, forensic reports, CCTV recordings, crime databases, and case files, leading to inefficiencies and delays in investigations.
 When evidence is fragmented across different storage locations, officers may struggle to retrieve relevant data quickly or ensure proper chain of custody.

-• Provides a single, unified repository for all digital evidence types, ensuring easy access and retrieval.
+• Provides a unified repository for all digital evidence

 2. Risk of Tampering and Cyber Threats in Digital Evidence Management